DisCoRD: Discrete Tokens to Continuous Motion via Rectified Flow Decoding: Introduction

-Since human motion is inherently continuous, human motion generation based on continuous representations is inherently well-suited for producing smooth and natural motion \cite{zhang2022motiondiffuse, humanmotion, chen2023mld, Actor}.
+Since human motion is inherently continuous, generation based on continuous representations is naturally well-suited for producing smooth and realistic motion \cite{zhang2022motiondiffuse, humanmotion, chen2023mld, Actor}.
 However, due to the high dimensionality of continuous representation, they often encounter challenges with cross-modal mapping ambiguity \cite{codetalker, discreteactionsarebetter} which can result in low faithfulness.
 This issue becomes especially pronounced in data-constrained settings, such as motion capture datasets \cite{amass}, where limited examples lead to difficulty of learning consistent mappings between signals and motions.
 On the other hand, discrete quantization methods \cite{guo2024momask, pinyoanuntapong2024mmm, zhang2023t2m} utilize motion VQ-VAEs \cite{vqvae} to discretize motion representation, simplifying the learning of high-dimensional data mappings by reformulating it as a classification task.
-This discretization enables more efficient learning and can be particularly beneficial when dealing with limited data, improving faithfulness.
-However, motion VQ-VAEs face two main challenges: under-reconstruction, caused by representing continuous motion with a finite set of tokens, and frame-wise noise, caused when decoding these discrete representations.
-Under-reconstruction can lead to loss of fine-grained motion details, essential for dynamic motion, and frame-wise noise can introduce unnatural artifacts, degrading the naturalness of generated motions and diminishing user immersion.
+This discretization enables more efficient learning and can be particularly beneficial when dealing with limited data, improving faithfulness \cite{guo2024momask, pinyoanuntapong2024bamm, pinyoanuntapong2024mmm}.
+However, motion VQ-VAEs face two main challenges.
+First, under-reconstruction occurs when fine-grained motion details, which are essential for generating dynamic movements, are lost during token discretization.
+Second, frame-wise noise arises from directly decoding discrete tokens, introducing unnatural artifacts that disrupt motion smoothness and diminish user immersion.
+These challenges make it difficult to generate motion that is both smooth and natural while maintaining high faithfulness.

-In this paper, we propose \textbf{DisCoRD}, a novel approach that combines the strengths of continuous and discrete methods to achieve natural and faithful human motion generation.
-Our key insight is to leverage the strong faithfulness of discrete generation methods \cite{pinyoanuntapong2024mmm, guo2024momask} by employing score-based models \cite{ho2020denoising, song2020score, liu2022flow, lipman2022flow} to translate pretrained discrete tokens back into raw motion space, enhancing naturalness while preserving precise alignment with conditioning signals.
+In this paper, we propose \textbf{DisCoRD}, a novel approach that bridges discrete and continuous motion generation to achieve both faithfulness and naturalness.
+Our key insight is to leverage the strong faithfulness of discrete generation methods \cite{zhang2023t2m, guo2024momask, pinyoanuntapong2024bamm} by utilizing rectified flow models \cite{liu2022flow, lipman2022flow} to translate pretrained discrete tokens back into raw motion space.
+This enhances naturalness while preserving alignment with the conditioning signals.